davidsneighbour/hugo-head/README.md

 norton = ""
 ```

-**Note: If you can then use verification via a file in your site root or via DNS record to minimise the output on your pages.
+**Note: You should prefer to verify your ownership via a file in your site root or via DNS record to minimise the output on your pages.
 The less headers you have the better.**

 ### Alternates